datastax-demos/demo-portal/vagrant/demo-portal/README.md

 This should be the ideal way to test the build process since it starts everything from scratch each time.

-If this machine ever becomes relied on, make sure to update the default value of `$DEMO_PROD_CASS` in Vagrantfile to be the public IP address for the new DataStax Enterprise node.
+If the `dse` machine ever becomes relied on, make sure to update the default value of `$DEMO_PROD_CASS` in Vagrantfile to be the public IP address for the new DataStax Enterprise node.